infinix flip

 Status: Approved by House (September 2021), Approved by Senate on Second Reading with Amendments (January 2022), House representatives designated for bicameral conference (February 2022)

-Possible effects on tech: Focusing on the creative industry (e.g., those involved in producing entertainment, cultural, and artistic goods), the measure provides for the formulation of the Philippine Creative Industries Development Plan, which includes analysis of technological trends that impacts the labor market for creative talent, technological assistance and interventions to accelerate tech transfer and commercialization, and the digitalization of creative industries.
+Possible effects on tech: Focusing on the (e.g., those involved in producing entertainment, cultural, and artistic goods), the measure provides for the formulation of the Philippine Creative Industries Development Plan, which includes analysis of technological trends that impacts the labor market for creative talent, technological assistance and interventions to accelerate tech transfer and commercialization, and the digitalization of creative industries.
 This considering how the world of creatives has been strongly related with technological advancement.

 A Creative Industries Investment Priority Plan will also be implemented based on economic and technical factors to ascertain activities in the creative industry which may qualify for fiscal incentives.